0xBV/0xBV/README.md

 ## Objective

 My educational journey and experiences with varying cybersecurity tools aligns with my goal to be a continual learner in the ever changing cybersecurity field.
-My unique perspective as well as my pro-active approach to deep, practical learning drives me in my journey into becoming a security professional and a chance to bring unparalelled value to a team.
+My unique perspective as well as my pro-active approach to deep, practical learning drives me in my journey into becoming a security professional and a chance to bring unparalelled value to any team.

 ## Skills